-This chapter describes how to configure your MSP360 (CloudBerry) Backup application for automatic transfer of your backup data between Amazon S3 and Google Cloud storage classes.
+This chapter describes how to configure automatic backup data transfer between Amazon S3 and Google Cloud storage classes.

 Read about using lifecycle policies: